The UK delivered a sustainable COP26.

-We will collaborate with our delivery partners, suppliers and interested parties to enable innovation and amplify our contribution, with the aim of delivering positive legacy impacts beyond COP26 for Glasgow and the United Kingdom.
+We collaborated with our delivery partners, suppliers and interested parties to enable innovation and amplify our contribution, with the aim of delivering positive legacy impacts beyond COP26 for Glasgow and the United Kingdom.

-Some examples of how we are making COP26 a more sustainable event include:
+Some examples of how we made COP26 a more sustainable event include:

 - Encouraging delegates to use active travel such as walking and cycling or public transport where possible.

 - Prioritising low carbon alternative energy sources such as electric and low emission vehicles, solar energy for temporary traffic lights and Hydrotreated Vegetable Oil (HVO) in generators instead of diesel.

 - Catering that prioritises locally sourced and in season food items to minimise mileage for transportation and supporting local business.
 You can find out more about catering in our press release on GOV.UK.

 - Employing local people for specific event roles.